WOAH (ex OIE) HPAI free status for Belgium regained on the 3rd of April 2025 and approved and published by the WOAH on 23th of May 2025.

 Preventive Measures

-- It is no longer mandatory to keep water poultry and captive birds inside or under nets;
+- It is mandatory to water poultry and captive birds inside or under nets.

-- The ban on using untreated surface water for poultry and captive birds is lifted.
+- There is a ban on using untreated surface water for poultry and captive birds.

-- All poultry must still be fed indoors (or under nets) to limit the risk of contact with wild birds.
+- It is mandatory to feed all poultry indoors (or under nets) to limit the risk of contact with wild birds.

 - Increased surveillance in commercial poultry farms and current provisions concerning thinning of poultry for slaughter are maintained.